 The way we were

 One of the worst parts of aging is memory.
-The body forgets who we once were, but the mind doesn’t.
-It lingers on past pains, missed opportunities, and potential loves lost.
+The body forgets who we once were; the mind dwells on all that it has lost.
+It lingers on past pains, missed opportunities, and the potential loves unfulfilled.
 Nostalgia coats everything in a saccharine haze as we look back at a subjective life rewritten by our desires.
 But what if we could go back?
 What if we could relive a moment again to say how much we cared or how sorry we were?
 In LA BELLE EPOQUE, elegantly directed by Nicolas Bedos, that dream becomes a reality.

 Victor is a technophobe in his sixties, content on letting the world rush by without a second thought.
-His wife, Marianne (a withering Fanny Ardant), is openly contemptuous of him and flaunts her jubilant, affair-ridden lifestyle in his face.
-As their marriage collapses, Victor receives a message from a young man he once helped, desperate to repay the favor.
-Specializing in the recreation of memories, Antoine (Guillaume Canet) offers to send his friend into an era of his choosing for the weekend.
+His wife, Marianne (a withering Fanny Ardant), embittered by Victor’s resistance to change, flaunts her jubilant, affair-ridden lifestyle in revenge.
+As their marriage collapses, Victor receives a message from his past.
+A young man he once helped is now desperate to repay the favor.
+Specializing in the recreation of memories, Antoine (Guillaume Canet) offers to send Victor into a recreated era of his choosing for the weekend.
 Remembering the time happiest for him, Victor rebuilds his twenties during the long summer he first met his wife.

 Knowing what you know now

-This is an ambitious, if not altogether successful, film, made better by how it captures the essence of how nostalgia feels.
-It accurately pinpoints how we model our memories based on pop-culture and unrealized dreams and gleefully plays with that expectation.
-As in Peter Weir’s masterful TRUMAN SHOW, the alternate reality built for Victor is an elaborate film set, complete with controlled weather.
+Similar to Peter Weir’s masterful THE TRUMAN SHOW, the alternate reality built for Victor is an elaborate film set, where the illusion is so total everything from light, air, and even weather can be adjusted.
 The best and most compelling scenes occur in a small, dimly lit cafe, where Victor’s memories return for brief windows to repeat their lives.
-(A heartbreaking subplot features a man meeting his dead father, again and again, to work through his trauma.)
+(One heartbreaking subplot features a man meeting his dead father, again and again, to work through his trauma.)

-Victor naturally remains oblivious to the irony inherent in trapping his memories in an isolated location.
-The humor is wry and melancholy as Victor slowly comes to grips with his blindness.
+Victor naturally remains oblivious to the irony of the situation.
+His memories are now alive in isolation, so removed from reality it might as well be a mausoleum.
+The humor is wry and melancholy as Victor slowly regains his emotional compass.

 Hard light of the present

-These are ultimately minor quibbles.
-And it’s hard to be angry at ambition.
-Where it succeeds is far more important than where it fails.
+Ultimately, these are minor quibbles, and it’s hard to deride ambition.
+Where LA BELLE EPOQUE succeeds is far more important than where it fails.
 Those successes are as grand as life itself, allowing us to project our pasts onto a fresh canvas.

-At its best, in a way, it works as a form of therapy.
-It reminds us that living in the past is an equivalent of listening to an echo, so strained and often repeated it has lost all shape and form, eventually hearing only what we want to hear.
+At its best, in a way, it’s a film as a form of therapy.
+It reminds us that nostalgia can suffocate us.
+How living in the past is the equivalent of listening to an strained echo, one so often repeated it has lost all shape and form.
+Eventually becoming a lie only we can hear.